ROBOTIS-GIT/emanual/docs/en/software/rplus2/task.md

   ![](/assets/images/sw/rplus2/task/roboplus_task2_127.jpg)

-- **Wireless data to send** : used when the Controller sends data to the outside
+- **Wireless data to send** : used when the Controller transmits data to other devices

   ![](/assets/images/sw/rplus2/task/roboplus_task2_128.jpg)